uvatmvf/cloudflare-agent/README.md

+# Demo Agent LLM Chat — Solution Notes

+This repository contains a demo agent-based LLM chat application built with the Agents SDK.
+It's intended as a lightweight reference for exploring agent orchestration, server-side inference, and chat integrations.

-# Known Issues
+## Known Issues
-During development, streamed Workers AI responses through the current Agents SDK chat stack produced duplicated incremental content, while non-streaming inference returned correct output.
-The implementation uses non-streaming generation to preserve correctness while keeping the agent architecture unchanged.
+During development we observed duplicated incremental content when streaming Workers AI responses through the current Agents SDK chat stack.
+Non-streaming inference returns correct output.
+To preserve correctness without changing the agent architecture, this demo uses non-streaming generation for responses.

+What to expect:
+- Streaming responses may show duplicate partial content in some environments.
+- Non-streaming (batched) generation produces consistent, correct messages and is the recommended mode for this demo.

-# Demo Prompts
+## Demo Prompts
-1.
+Use the following prompts when exercising the agent behavior in the demo environment.

-`We need to build a system that processes documents uploaded by customers.
+1. `We need to build a system that processes documents uploaded by customers.
 Traffic can be very bursty, and some documents may take several minutes to process.`
 2. `We absolutely cannot lose a document.
 Some documents contain sensitive customer information.
 We also have a small platform team, so operational simplicity matters.`

+Feel free to modify the prompts to test error handling, long-running tasks, or sensitive-data redaction flows.